archivesspace/archon-migration/README.md

 archon_migration
 ============

+## NOTE: The Archon migration tool will only work up to ArchivesSpace version 2.6.0.
+So, if you want to go to a version higher than 2.6.0, do the migration into version 2.6.0 and then upgrade from there.

 The Archon to ArchivesSpace migration tool enables migration of data from an Archon instance to an ArchivesSpace instance.
 It is the most comprehensive and efficient option for people who have not previously migrated and want to migrate all of their Archon data to ArchivesSpace.

 More instructions and a data mapping are available at on the ArchivesSpace migration tools and data mapping page at http://archivesspace.org/using-archivesspace/migration-tools-and-data-mapping/.